alex1600/kiwi-dev/UNITY/FPSDisplay/readme.md

 Green 60+<br>

 # HOW TO USE:
-Add Text ui in your project name " FPS " add the script at your coponent FPS
+Add Text ui in your project name " FPS " add the script at your component FPS

-# WARNING
-No Warn